uva-cs/pdr/labs/lab02/index.md

 When beginning to test your code, chances are your program will crash unexpectedly with a message similar to `Segmentation fault (core dumped)`, commonly referred to as a _segfault_.
 Get prepared to see these often throughout the course, as unlike other programming languages like Java, C++ does not give any extra debugging information on a crash.
 In order to determine where and why your program is crashing, run your code through the debugger and look at the backtrace.
-Segfaults generally indicate that you are trying to dereference a NULL or invalid pointer, so those are good things to look out for.
+Segfaults generally indicate that you are trying to dereference a nullptr or invalid pointer, so those are good things to look out for.

 #### The constructor ####
 By the time the constructor finishes, we should have a functioning (but empty) list.